codegods/blogit/docs/SET_UP.md

     [15:56:38.917475] [WARNING] werkzeug:  * Debugger is active!
     [15:56:38.928997] [INFO] werkzeug:  * Debugger PIN: 943-047-095

-along with a new terminal window that will automatically start the `Webpack Dev Server` for you along with proper proxy settings in place.
+...along with a new terminal window that will automatically start the `Webpack Dev Server` for you along with proper proxy settings in place.
 Please note that this feature is not available in all operating systems.
 Windows works fine and Linux/Unix distros with `gnome-terminal` or `x-terminal-emulator` should work fine.

 Just make the changes and both the servers will reload automatically!